Manirampur Upazila: Demographics

-Though not an industrial area, it has an industry: Uttara Food Industry which produces animal foods.

-Village fairs

-Most famous Village Fairs of Manirampur Upazila are Mohonta Tala Mela Raghunarhpur (Balai Gushai Bari) near Garibpur Graveyard (Mahasmashan) and Khadapara Baidyanath Dham Mela held on the Month of ASHAR (June/July).
-It was more than Three Hundred Years old Mela.

 Administration

 Manirampur thana was turned into an upazila in 1983.
 Manirampur Municipality was formed on 10 November 1997.

 Manirampur Upazila is divided into Manirampur Municipality and 17 union parishads: Bhojgati, Chaluahati, Dhakuria, Durbadanga, Haridaskati, Hariharnagar, Jhanpa, Kashimnagar, Khanpur, Khedapara, Kultia, Manirampur, Manoharpur, Maswimnagar, Nehalpur, Rohita, and Shyamkur.
 The union parishads are subdivided into 246 mauzas and 235 villages.

 Political history

 The upazila's members of parliament (MP) were: